Ian Fieggen Ian's Software Site Ian's JPGExtra program

 Adobe's XMP (Extensible Metadata Platform), or its predecessor XAP (eXtensible Authoring and Publishing), is a labeling technology that allows you to embed data about a file, known as metadata, into the file itself.

-XMP Data is mainly of benefit in the publishing industry, where having information about an image embedded in the image file can be invaluable (eg. copyright, ownership, origin, price, keywords, etc.)
+XMP Data is mainly of benefit in the publishing and media industries, where having information about an image embedded in the image file can be invaluable (eg. copyright, ownership, origin, price, keywords, etc.)

 Around 4,500 to 5,500 bytes (ie. major contributor of "extras").